imahjoub/hash_sha256/README.md

 </p>

-A simple and C++ header-only implementation of SHA-256.
+A simple implementation of SHA-256 in C++ (header-only).
 This implementation uses little endian byte order.

 ## Characteristics of the SHA-256 Algorithm